NVlabs/geomapnet/dataset_loaders/README.md

 ## Notes for Writing Data Loader

 Follow the style used in `dataset_loaders/robotcar.py` and `dataset_loaders/seven_scenes.py`.
+They handle the reading of dataset-specific images and camera poses.
+Camera poses are given to `utils.process_poses()` for MapNet-specific pre-processing. `utils.process_poses()` accepts poses in the for form of a row-major flattned 12 element vector formed from the first 3 rows of the world-to-camera 4x4 matrix.

 Importantly, the dataloader will need to define the `self.gt_idx` attribute for use with the higher-level datasets in `dataset_loaders/composite.py`.